 Discover More Poconos Treasures in Our Historic Silk Mill

 Since its construction in 1880, Hawley Silk Mill has served as a vital part of the community.
 Although its days as a textile factory have long-since passed, the old factory has never been more vibrant than it is today.
-Stop by for your favorite cup of coffee from the Cocoon Coffee House.
-Shop for locally-sourced foods and ingredients at the Mill Market.
-Browse the variety of shops or stay for a live-music performance at Harmony Presents.
+Stop by for your favorite cup of coffee from the Cocoon Coffee House and Bakery.
+You can also shop for locally-sourced foods and ingredients here too.
+Browse the variety of shops or wander around the art gallery.
 The options for fun are nearly limitless!
 Add Hawley Silk Mill to your Poconos vacation itinerary and we look forward to welcoming you soon!